JAG-GW/GwAu3/API/SmartCast/SMARTCAST_DOCUMENTATION.md

 **Usage examples:**
 - A hybrid build could use a 40/40 for spells and automatically switch to a +20% enchantment bonus for enchantments.
 - An assassin could alternate between daggers for attacks and a hammer depending on the skills.
-- A monk low energy for using he's skill can switch to a set who give him more energy.
+- A monk low on energy can switch to a set that gives more energy.
 (Same for HP)

-This functionality is managed by the `SmartCast_WeaponSets.au3` module and integrates seamlessly into the system's execution flow.
+This functionality is managed by the `Equipment/UtilityAI_WeaponSets.au3` module and integrates seamlessly into the system's execution flow.

 ### System Philosophy

 SmartCast works on a principle of **separation of concerns**:
 - **Each skill** has its own targeting function (`BestTarget_`)
 - **Each skill** has its own condition function (`CanUse_`)
-- The system **caches** information to optimize performance
+- The system **caches** information to optimize performance via the **UAI Cache System**

 ---